-Move over, cats in hats, because dogs with dreadlocks is the greatest thing to ever happen to pets.
-With one of the best dog hairstyles, these rasta-headed pups belong to a breed known as puli dogs, intelligent and athletic animals that are actually one of the best herding dog breeds in the world.
-They may look like Bob Marley, but there is nothing lethargic about these energetic canines.
+Move over, cats in hats, because dogs with dreadlocks are the greatest thing to ever happen to pets.
+With one of the best dog hairstyles, these pups belong to a breed known as puli dogs, intelligent and athletic animals that are one of the best herding dog breeds in the world.

 All that amazing dog hair isn't even the most interesting thing about these dogs.
 These rare animals have a long history that stretches back centuries, one that is full of hard work and intense training.
 In the 21st century, they are one of the most reliable dogs for shepherds and are also praised for their many other skills.
 Their strange names also come with some strange grammar, as the plural of puli is actually pulik.
 You can also say pulis, but some puli fanatics might doubt your knowledge of this astounding breed.
 Read on to discover some fascinating facts about pulik dogs.